Atrial fibrillation is a problem with your heart's electrical activity. You and your doctor have treatment options if your symptoms become too severe.

 Blood thinners.
 These medications prevent blood clots to lower your chance of having a stroke.
 But they can raise your risk of bleeding, so you might have to cut back on some activities that can lead to injuries.
 The most common blood thinners are:

 - Apixaban (Eliquis)

 - Rivaroxaban (Xarelto)

 - Warfarin (Coumadin, Jantoven)

 Blood thinners can make you more likely to bruise or bleed too much.
-You'll see your doctor for a blood test every month to make sure the medication is working and you're on the right dose.
+Depending on which blood thinner you are taking, you might need to have an occasional blood test to make sure the medication is working and you're on the right dose.

-Heart rate medicines: The most common way to treat atrial fibrillation is with drugs that control your heartbeat.
+Heart rate medicines.
+The most common way to treat atrial fibrillation is with drugs that control your heartbeat.
 These slow your rapid heart rate so your heart can pump better.
-Most people take a medication called digoxin (Lanoxin).

 You may need other drugs.
 Some are called beta-blockers.
 They also slow your heart rate.
 Some examples are: